lkprod3/jazz.bs/README.md

 ## To-do
 - [x] **Insert Bootstrap into the project**
 - [ ] **Get a proper name and logo**
-- [ ] Finish Homepage (basis for all the rest)
+- [x] Finish Homepage (basis for all the rest)
   - [x] Fix Carousel resizing in homepage at smaller resolutions
+  - [x] Fix header colors
+  - [x] Insert missing images/containers
+- [x] Finish the main content of the site
 - [ ] Edit scrolled images to ensure consistent height
-  - [x] Fix header colors
-  - [ ] Insert missing images/containers
-- [ ] Finish the main content of the site
 - [ ] Figure out a way to insert a footer into the site
-- [ ] Add some sort of input to implement cookies
+- [x] Add some sort of input to implement cookies
 - [x] **Properly resize content to smaller devices through** `style_bs.css`
   <br>&nbsp;*Seems to be working at the moment, but might need some checking later on*